Dow notches record point surge in dramatic rebound

 The previous record point gain for the Dow was 936.42 on Oct.
 13, 2008, during a period when markets were whipsawed almost daily by developments in the financial crisis, which was then in full swing.
 Over the two sessions following that gain, the Dow dropped more than 800 points.

-On Wednesday, short-covering was feverish as the Thomson Reuters United States Most Shorted Index <.TRXUSPMSHRT> enjoyed its best percentage rise it its six-year history.
+On Wednesday, short-covering was feverish as the Thomson Reuters United States Most Shorted Index <.TRXUSPMSHRT> enjoyed its best percentage rise in its six-year history.

 "The move you see is just everybody trying to get out of these super, super bearish positions that they have been in, that have been easy to make money in. ...
-This is a short-covering rally," said Michael Antonelli, managing director of institutional sales trading at Robert W. Baird in Milwaukee.
+This is a short-covering rally," said Michael Antonelli, managing director of institutional sales trading at Robert W. Baird.

 "These kind of moves, as fun, as exciting as they are, you just don't see this kind of stuff in healthy, normal markets," he said.